Article History

 9. See also

 ...
 And that's what we're here to do with this BotB format!
 Create a MIDI file played through the SC-55.
-The sound is similar to good old MSGS MIDI, with some upgrades in sample quality and the addition of some effects.
+The sound is similar to good old MSGS MIDI, but with improved sample quality and full support for Roland's GS standard; which provides features not specified in GM, like filters and effects (as with Yamaha's XG).
 Because the SC-55 adheres to the General MIDI standard, you can refer to this patch list to see all the usable sounds.

 Luckily, you don't need to own a Roland SC-55 to do this format - in 2024 an emulator called Nuked-SC55